Inflamed Gums in Beverly Hills

 There’s absolutely no good reason to risk your oral health and suffer with painful gums, bad breath, and other issues any longer than you have to.
 Dr. Peiman Soleymani is a widely respected board certified periodontist who had treated the full spectrum of gum disorders.
 If tooth loss is an issue, he is also a certified dental implant surgeon.
 To find out more, contact Dr. Soleymani today by calling the phone number above.
 You can also reach out by e-mail through our contact page.

-The Straight Dope on Cannabis and Oral Health
+Diet and Oral Health